raihahahan/intuition-hackathon-helloWorld/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
+### Purpose

+It is not uncommon for common folks like you and I to be interested in dabbling in the stock market, eager to flip a profit.
+But for most of us, we do not know where to begin.
+With that in mind, the team at Stockr.io decided to implement an interactive application that allows users to input a ticker symbol of their choice and obtain relevant data about how valuable the stock is perceived through various news sources.

+### Implementation

+This project hacks various libraries and frameworks together in order to create a functioning application that is user-friendly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>